pingcap/docs/ticdc/ticdc-faq.md

 - Replicates all tables except system tables
 - Enables the Old Value feature
-- Skips replicating tables that do not contain [valid indexes](/ticdc/ticdc-overview.md#best-practices)
+- Only replicates tables that contain [valid indexes](/ticdc/ticdc-overview.md#best-practices)

 ## Does TiCDC support outputting data changes in the Canal format?